ArcheAge

 ArcheAge is an MMORPG developed by Korean developer Jake Song (former developer of Lineage) and his development company, XL Games.
-The game was released in Korea on January 15, 2013, Europe and North America on September 16, 2014.
+The game was released in Korea on January 15, 2013, and in Europe and North America on September 16, 2014.
 ArcheAge is described as a "sandpark" MMORPG, which the developers say is a hybrid of the open content style of a "sandbox" game and the more structured play experience of a "themepark" game.
-A sequel, ArcheAge 2, was announced on November 17, 2022.
+A sequel, ArcheAge Chronicles (formerly ArcheAge 2), was announced on September 24, 2024, as part of September PlayStation State of Play.

+On April 25, 2024, Kakao Games announced that Archeage servers in North America and Europe would close effective June 27, 2024.